chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Migration with S3

-For AWS managed services, map the snapshot role to OpenSearch dashboard.
+For AWS managed services, map the snapshot role to the OpenSearch dashboard.
 It is necessary to [enable backup and restore in OpenSearch](automate/managed_services/#enabling-opensearch-backup-restore).

 1. Patch the following configuration in Standalone Chef Automate for creating the backup in the S3.